priyanshu705/Savvyindians-LMS-portal/ADMIN_CREDENTIALS.md

 ## 🚀 How It Works

-The superuser is automatically created during deployment by the `create_admin` management command.
+The superuser is automatically created during deployment by the `ensure_superuser` management command.
 This command:

 1. Checks if a superuser already exists
 2. If not, creates one with the credentials above